-Note, the (proposed) deprecated behavior still opens up the potential for two template instantiations of the same function to violate the ODR if one instantiation sees the complete class type, while the other sees an incomplete class type.
-Making the deprecated use case ill formed would remove this subtle violation in future standards as well.
+Note that the (proposed) deprecated behavior still potentially allows two template instantiations of the same function to violate the ODR if one instantiation sees the complete class type and the other sees an incomplete class type.
+Making the deprecated use case ill-formed would remove this subtle violation in future Standards as well.